ruzx/chemrender3d/README.md

 ```

 ### 2. SMILES to 3D (No files needed)
 Use a `3dmol` code block with a SMILES string.
 The plugin will fetch the 3D coordinates on the fly.
+(No MM optimization, only for showcasing/teaching)

 ````markdown
 ```3dmol